Proper-Job/django-mobile-app-distribution/README.md

 **static/django_mobile_app_distribution/images/**

 Make sure your app comes before ``django_mobile_app_distribution`` in the list of ``INSTALLED_APPS``.
-Place an image named **logo@2x.png** in the folder you just created.
+Place an image named ``logo@2x.png`` in the folder you just created.
 The image needs to be 400x200 pixel:
 Remember to run ``python manage.py collectstatic`` on your server.

+#Customizing the default color scheme

+The frontend templates make use of the Zurb Foundation CSS framework 5.5.1.
+In line with foundation's customization rules there is an ``app.css`` file you can override to customize the default color scheme.
+If you haven't already, create the following folder inside one of your own apps:

+**static/django_mobile_app_distribution/css/**

+Make sure your app comes before ``django_mobile_app_distribution`` in the list of ``INSTALLED_APPS``.
+Inside that folder create a file called ``app.css``.
+There you can do custom styling, for instance:

+	#header {
+	    background-color: black;
+    	color: #ffffff;
+	}

+	a {
+	    color: black;
+	}

+	button, .button {
+	    background-color: black;
+	}

+	button:hover, button:focus, .button:hover, .button:focus {
+	    background-color: gray;
+	}

 #Migrate from 0.2 to 0.3 using South